sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 Anybody on a linux system old enough to not have `glibc >= 2.17` will need to install from the `ruby` platform gem.

+If you're on Termux, you will need to install from the `ruby` platform gem (see https://wiki.termux.com/wiki/Differences_from_Linux for background).

 If you have other reasons for not wanting to use a precompiled native gem, let us know!
 (See [Getting Help](https://nokogiri.org/tutorials/getting_help.html).)